Bill Submission Process

 2. Providers who do not bill Medi-Share directly

-• If an in-network provider still refuses to bill Medi-Share directly after talking to our hotline, you may want to consult the PHCS network to search and locate another provider.
+• If an in-network provider refuses to bill Medi-Share directly after talking to our representatives, you may want to search and locate another provider using the Healthcare Bluebook tool in your Member Center.

 • If you choose to continue utilizing this provider, please ensure that the provider will give you a HCFA or UB form at the time of payment.
-Please submit this form with proof of payment and a HCFA/UB Submission Form directly to Medi-Share.
-This process typically takes up to 30 days.
+Please submit this form with proof of payment and a Medical Bill Submission Form (found in your Member Center under resources/forms) directly to Medi-Share.
+This process typically takes up to 45-60 days.

-• When utilizing providers who refuse to bill Medi-Share directly, it is important to obtain a HCFA or UB prior to payment.
-A HCFA or UB submission is the fastest and easiest method for Medi-Share to process your reimbursement.
+• When using providers who will not bill Medi-Share directly, it is important to obtain a HCFA or UB prior to payment.
+A HCFA or UB submission is the fastest and easiest method for Medi-Share to process your submission.

 3. What is a HCFA or UB?

-• HCFA and UB are industry-standard healthcare forms that all providers utilize to submit medical services for payment.
+• HCFA and UB are industry-standard healthcare forms that all providers utilize to submit medical services for consideration.

 • Besides being industry-standard, these forms are important for efficient and accurate processing of medical needs according to our member-voted guidelines.

-• In most cases, these forms provide everything Medi-Share may need for initial processing.
+• In most cases, properly completed forms provide Medi-Share what’s needed for initial processing.
 Additional information like medical records, primary payer information, or supporting documentation may be requested in some situations.

 4. Out-of-Network Providers

-• Please note that by utilizing out-of-network providers, you may incur an additional member responsibility.
+• Please note that when using out-of-network providers, you may incur an additional member responsibility if the Provider does not accept the Medicare allowable rate.

-• If the provider is a hospital or surgery center, you will be responsible for 20% of the billed charges in addition to other member responsibilities.
+• Alternatively, if the provider is a hospital or surgery center, you will be responsible for 20% of the billed charges in addition to other member responsibilities.

 • If the provider is not a hospital or surgery center, there will be an out-of-network pricing adjustment based on usual and customary rates for the area applied to the bill.
 If the provider rejects the pricing adjustments, they will become your responsibility to settle with the provider.

-• *** If the visit is for a life-threatening medical emergency or there are no in-network providers within 25 miles of your home, a penalty waiver request may be submitted and may be approved upon review by Medi-Share.
+• *** If the visit is for a life-threatening medical emergency or there are no in-network providers within 25 miles of your home, a penalty waiver request may be submitted for review by Medi-Share.

 5. Final Notes

 • Please familiarize yourself with the program guidelines.
-The following are not eligible for sharing and should not be submitted for reimbursement:
+The following examples are not eligible for sharing and should not be submitted for consideration:

 • Chiropractic care that has not been previously approved in-lieu of surgery